Winter Weather Safety

 Cold and Wind Chill

-In February 2018, the big news was the polar vortex that shifted south over Canada and the United States.
+Some years, the polar vortex shifts south over Canada and the United States.
 There is always a polar vortex, but when it slips down over the United States it brings frigid weather and often includes snow and wind.

 A 10 MPH wind can make 30 degrees feel like 20, and 0 degrees feel like 20 below.

 Layers of clothing are the best defense against winter cold and wind chill.
-Heat from our body forms an insulating layer of air near our skin.
-Wind takes that air away and we feel the cold more strongly.
+Heat from our body forms an insulating layer of air near our skin and between the layers of clothing.
+Wind takes that warm air away and we feel the cold more strongly.
 Exposed skin can freeze in minutes causing frost bite.

 Choose wool or synthetic insulating layers.
 A long sleeve thermal undershirt, then a shirt, sweater, and a wind proof coat with a hood.
 The coat will keep the layers of warm in and the wind out.
 When the temperature drops, add another inner layer.
 Too warm?
 Remove one of the inner layers.
 Wear gloves and a warm hat.
 A scarf or balaclava to protect your face.
 Cotton is poor choice.
 Unlike wool or synthetics, it soaks up perspiration, which then evaporates and robs body heat in the process.